MichaelsonT/PyGames/Astro Avenger/README.md

 🚀Check my little game :D🚀

 To play the game, you just need to double-click the main.py.

-Dont forget to have python (https://www.python.org/ -> check add to Path) and pygames installed (on cmd "pip install pygame")
+Dont forget to have python and pygames installed !

 Can u beat my High Score 🤩!?